Oppenheim3r/SOF-ELK-UI/README.md

 - **File Uploads & Deletion:** That user must have write permissions to relevant `/logstash/*` subdirectories.
 - **Log Processing (NetFlow, etc.):** Requires write access to `/logstash/nfarch/`.
 - **Privileged Commands:** For stuff like `sof-elk_update.sh`, make sure the Django server user has **passwordless sudo** access specifically for that command.
-- For production, use a proper web server like Nginx or Apache with WSGI and lock down permissions carefully.